hcomet/cydWeeWX/README.md

 ## Installation

-Install the cydWeeWX firmware on your CYD by either:
+Installing the cydWeeWX firmware on your CYD:

-* building and uploading the firmware yourself using the [build instructions](./cydWeeWX/README.md)
+* Got to [Upgrading cydWeeWX Firmware](./cydWeeWX/README.md#upgrading-cydweewx-firmware) for upgrade details.
-* or, installing a prebuilt image through your browser using this [web based ESP32 flash tool](https://hcomet.github.io/cydWeeWX/cydWeeWXFlash.html).
+* Got to [Firmware Installation](./cydWeeWX/README.md#firmware-installation) for installation and build details.
+Both using the [web based ESP32 flash tool](https://hcomet.github.io/cydWeeWX/cydWeeWXFlash.html) and building from source code are covered.

 Then [install and configure](./WeeWX/README.md) the weewx-json extension on your WeeWX server.